 Allen and Curtis are the Kranks.
 His name is Luther, her name is something.
 They have a daughter named Blair, who is off to Peru because she’s a good person and everyone loves her.
 As a result of her trip to Peru, the Kranks have decided to bail on Christmas, go on a cruise instead.
 Makes sense to me, but not to everyone else in town and the Kranks’ neighborhood in particular, all of whom take the Kranks’ decision very personally.
 There is a dust-up involving Frostys on people’s roofs, cops selling calendars of cops posing provocatively and not-so-subtle attempts at intimidation.
 Also, Tim Allen gets Botox.
 Why?
 I don’t know.

-But then Blair announces she is coming home after all so the Kranks ditch the cruise and hastily throw together Christmas, including their fabled Christmas Eve party, which the whole neighborhood looks forward too for some reason that is never made all that clear.
+But plot twist!
+Blair announces she is coming home after all so the Kranks ditch the cruise and hastily throw together Christmas, including their fabled Christmas Eve party, which the whole neighborhood looks forward too for some reason that is never made all that clear.
 And despite their previously held sour grapes towards Luther and his wife, the neighbors are suddenly all cool with them and band together to make Christmas happen because Blair is coming home and everyone effin’ loves Blair.
 They do.
 Like, a lot.
 As for the cruise, Luther, compelled the warming spirit of Christmas, gives the tickets to his neighbor and sick wife.
 There’s also a dude in Santa outfit who sells umbrellas.
 He drives a VW Beetle.
 An old one, not the kind that have a place on the dash for lone flower to brighten up your day.

 Again, this movie is terrible.